Austin Theory: Mr. Money in the Bank (2021–2022)

 As part of the 2021 Draft, Theory was drafted to the Raw brand.
 On the October 4 episode of Raw, Theory returned to the brand by attacking Jeff Hardy and defeated him on the next two episodes of Raw.
-As part of the new gimmick, he began taking selfies of himself and opponents, even during matches.
+At the same time, he received a new gimmick where he began taking selfies of himself and opponents, even during matches.
 After Rey Mysterio was injured by Bobby Lashley on the November 15 episode of Raw, he was removed from Team Raw for Survivor Series and replaced by Theory.
 At the event on November 21, Theory eliminated Sheamus before he was eliminated by Hardy, but his team won the match against Team SmackDown.
-On the following episode of Raw, it was revealed that Theory took Cleopatra's Egg from Mr. McMahon, leading to McMahon to reward Theory a WWE Championship match against Big E in the main event for "showing intestinal fortitude", which he lost.
+The next night on Raw, it was revealed that Theory took Cleopatra's Egg from Mr. McMahon, who then rewarded Theory with a WWE Championship match against Big E for showing "intestinal fortitude", which he lost.
 Theory would be given career advice by McMahon over the following weeks, serving as his protégé.
 At the Royal Rumble on January 29, 2022, Theory entered his first Royal Rumble match at #3, lasting 22 minutes before he was eliminated by AJ Styles.
 Two days later on Raw, Theory defeated Kevin Owens to qualify for an Elimination Chamber match for the WWE Championship at the namesake event on February 19, but was the last man pinned by Brock Lesnar after being hit with an F-5 from the top of one of the pods down to the floor.
 On the February 28 episode of Raw, Theory bribed McMahon into having himself accompany him to his interview with Pat McAfee to no avail.
 Theory confronted McAfee on the March 4 episode of SmackDown, announcing he would be McAfee's opponent at WrestleMania 38.
-At Night 2 of WrestleMania on April 3, Theory lost to McAfee, but helped McMahon defeat McAfee in the subsequent fight that ensued, until Stone Cold Steve Austin came out and hit Theory, McMahon, and McAfee with Stone Cold Stunners.
+On Night 2 of WrestleMania on April 3, Theory lost to McAfee, but helped McMahon defeat McAfee in the subsequent fight that ensued, until Stone Cold Steve Austin came out and hit Theory, McMahon, and McAfee with Stone Cold Stunners.